Mc-Zen/zero/docs/language-contribution-guide.md

 - `per`:
   - For every unit component in the denominator of a compound unit, this word is prepended, e.g.  `meter per second`.

+- `decimal-separator`:
+  - The decimal separator that is used for this language.

 ### Translations of prefixes
 Please provide translations of all common prefixes like milli, giga etc.
 Prefixes that are the same as in English should be left unspecified; they will automatically be inherited from the English translation.